hbz5000/CALFEWS/cord/districts/read_me_districts.txt

     "LWT": 0.0,
     "KRT": 0.0
   },
-  "leiu_recovery": 0.0 - total groundwater recovery (pump into canal) capacity in the district "in_district_direct_recharge": 0.0 - total direct recharge rate for in-district spreading basins "in_district_storage": 0.0 - total above ground storage capacity for in-district spreading basins "loss_rate": 0.1 - losses encountered when spreading water for recharge "recovery_fraction": 0.5 - total SW contract allocation, as a % of total district demand, below which the district requests recovery
+  "leiu_recovery": 0.0 - total groundwater recovery (pump into canal) capacity in the district (tafd) "in_district_direct_recharge": 0.0 - total direct recharge rate for in-district spreading basins (CFS) "in_district_storage": 0.0 - total above ground storage capacity for in-district spreading basins "loss_rate": 0.1 - losses encountered when spreading water for recharge "recovery_fraction": 0.5 - total SW contract allocation, as a % of total district demand, below which the district requests recovery